abdrahmansoltan/Learning-Notes/HTML-CSS/3-HTML.md

 ### Autofill Forms

-Autofill can help with re-entering data.
+**Autofill** can help with re-entering data.
 You enter your address once.
 From now on, your browser will offer you the option to fill in the same address for other forms automatically.

+- It works with the **Password Manager** in your browser.
+The Password Manager stores your passwords and other data, such as addresses, credit card numbers, and so on.
 - Use sensible attribute values
   - Browsers can identify the data type by looking at the **attributes** of a form control.
   - Do you have a field where users should enter their email address?
 Use email as a value for the name, id, and type attribute.
 Three hints for the browser that this is an email field.
-- use The `autocomplete` attribute
+- It's done using the `autocomplete` attribute

   ```html
   <input type="text" name="name" id="name" autocomplete="name" />